-If your child is referred to the Diagnostic Team, they will be assessed in a play environment by the diagnostic team (e.g., school psychologist, speech therapist, occupational therapist, physical therapist, vision and hearing specialists, and the preschool teacher).
+If your child is referred to the Diagnostic Team, they will be assessed in a play environment by applicable members of the diagnostic team (e.g., school psychologist, speech therapist, occupational therapist, physical therapist, vision and hearing specialists, and early childhood intervention specialist).
 The results of the assessment will be shared with the family after all observations, assessments, and background information have been completed.
 If your child is eligible for special education services, the team will collaborate with families and school district representatives to develop an individualized educational plan (IEP) that meets the needs of your child.